Throw us your best 60-second pitch on May 13 at Pitchers and Pitches – TechCrunch

 Case in point — catching investor attention in this climate will require a pitch par excellence.
 Pour yourself a cold one (or a tall glass of water because that’s great, too!) and join us on May 13 at 4pm ET / 1pm PT for Pitchers and Pitches, an interactive elevator pitch feedback session with TechCrunch editors.
 Get feedback that can help you take your pitch to a whole new level.

 Our first Pitchers and Pitches session is free and open to the public — register now.
-You can let us know during registration if you want to participate and we’ll randomly select 5 startups to give us their best 60 second pitch.
+You can let us know during registration if you want to participate and we’ll randomly select five startups to give us their best 60-second pitch.
 Even if you’re not selected to pitch, it’ll be a learning experience for all who attend and you can also give feedback via live polling.
 You’ll gain valuable insight into the art of telling your startup’s story in under a minute.

 While we’ll continue with a series of content sessions, they will be exclusive to Startup Alley exhibitors — both those who exhibit onsite at Disrupt San Francisco 2020 (September 14-16) and founders who purchase a Digital Startup Alley Package.